 It is highly integrated featuring 2.4 GHz Wi-Fi and Bluetooth.
 The ESP32 integrates the antenna switch, RF balun, power amplifier, low noise receive amplifier, filters, and power management modules.
+As such, the entire solution occupies minimal Printed Circuit Board (PCB) area.
 DIY Synth PCB's.
 Mutable Instruments.
 Firmware hacking Braids’ source code is available under the MIT licence.

 I finally went back and worked on the synth project some more.
 Some time ago I had already created a simple MIDI input and output circuit on a stripboard that the Discovery board could sit on.
 This would allow me to play notes or adjust parameters from any standard MIDI controller or the PC.
 The hardware setup for this was quite simple using a 6N137 optocoupler, which gets its 5V supply voltage directly from the 5V rail of the Discovery board.
 Since the output of the optocoupler is just an open drain, I didn’t even have to worry about any level shifting and directly connected it to the USART2 RX input on pin PA3, which I configured with an internal pull-up.
 The serial module setup again was very simple thanks to the Standard Peripheral Library: configure the pin(s), turn on the peripheral clock, create the init structure with the appropriate settings, initialize, done!